 For Thompson and families like hers, how can an area like this be problematized?
 Reproductive justice and health inequity aside, now there’s a child.
 A living and loved manifestation of laborious decision-making, unexpected relics of the Indian Act, the spillover of second parent adoption laws.
 Recognition of the complexities of second parent adoptions and its obsolescence after the passage of the All Families Are Equal Act could change course for future families.
 “That new development I think could be a bit of a game changer,” she says.

-She did pick Indigenous sperm, a donor with Cherokee lineage from a U.S. bank.
+In the end, she used an American donor with Indigenous ancestry.
 Once she and her partner decided that was important to them, it narrowed the selection down to a small pool.